dirtycache/API_Sec_Lab/module2.md

 ![Discovery Page](media/discovery-page.jpg)

-- Ingesting API activity data (e.g. mirrored traffic), the Akamai API Security platform atuomatically discovers all APIs, endpoints, and parameters, classifies the data that passes on them, and triggers alerts on risk posture and not folowing best practices
+- Ingesting API activity data (e.g., mirrored traffic), the Akamai API Security platform atuomatically discovers all APIs, endpoints, and parameters, classifies the data that passes on them, and triggers alerts on risk posture and deviation from best practices
 - The Discovery page shows the APIs as they are used in the real world, based on the system understanding described above:
     - Endpoints are grouped into APIs (AKA services)
     - The data on the page is always true for the time range selected
     - For every service, Akamai API Security sees:
         - The service name
-        - The service risk score at the end of the time range, and how it changed over the time range
+        - The service risk score at the end of the time range, and how it changed over the duration of time in the range
         - Data classification labels and API type classification labels
         - Service level labels.
 Note that two service belong to *Team Core* and one to *Team Auth*
         - Open posture alerts at the end of the time range
         - Open runtime alerts referencing this service's endpoints at the end of the time range
         - The number of endpoints in the service at the end of the time range, and how it changed over the time range
         - The number of calls, client-side and server-side errors
-    - This page can help you answer questions like:
+    - This Discovery page can help you answer questions like:
         - Which service is unders the most active development? (we can see the endpoint change)
         - Which service exposes PII? (using the labels)
         - Which service is being attacked the most? (you can see the number of calls and the errors, as well as the risk score)

-### Exercise 2.3 Downlaod the Swagger
+### Exercise 2.3 Download the Swagger

 1. Select the first 2 services by click on their radio buttons
 2. Click on **Swagger (2)'** download button